seoleuns/SEMdenoising/Data/README.md

 directory where images for training and test are saved

-Line: for training
+Time: for training (high: clean images, low: noisy image)
-Time: for test
+Line: for test (Clean: clean images, Noisy: noisy images)